Raymond0715/qnn_with_ng/README.md

 # Quantized Neural Networks on Classification tasks using `TensorFlow 2.3`

-This is an example for quantized neural networks using "natural gradient (ng)" which will be introduced in an unpublished paper and  "straight-through estimator (ste)".
-Accuracy and loss will be recorded in log file in `./log` directory.
-You can plot curve of `val_accuracy` and `val_loss` with `tools/curve.py`.

 - Supported datasets: Cifar 10/100

 - Supported Model: resnet 20 and vgg 16